-During the summer of 2014, I spent 2 weeks in a small coastal town called Brela and took some day trips to nearby towns.
-We stayed in an apartment which is a common way to vacation in Croatia.
-There are hotels and a hostel in Brela as well.
-Many people speak English, but we were often mistaken for Germans because not too many Americans have discovered this town.
+Brela is a small coastal town between Split and Dubrovnik.
+We stayed in a friend’s apartment which is a common way to vacation in Croatia.
+Brela has several hotels and a hostel as well.
+Many people speak English, but we were often mistaken for Germans because not too many Americans visit this beautiful gem of a town.
 Here are some of the my most fabulous things to do in Croatia.

 The water in the sea is crystal clear and seems more salty than any water I have ever been in which makes it perfect for spending hours simply floating or snorkeling.
-I brought goggles and loved swimming and looking through the water at the fish and even the ocean floor which was visible since the water was so clear.
+I brought goggles and loved swimming and watching fish swim 8 feet below me.
+The ocean floor was visible since the water was so clear.

 2. Rent a boat